Ozempic for Weight Loss

 Weight loss injections

 There are weight loss injections available that should be administered alongside a healthy, balanced diet and regular exercise to be effective.
 These treatments are only available on prescription.
-For example, Superdrug Online Doctor currently offers Saxenda, but Wegovy will also be available soon.

 Wegovy

-Wegovy is another injectable weight loss medication for obese or overweight adults.
+Wegovy is an injectable weight loss medication for obese or overweight adults.
 It is used once a week and mimics the hormone that is responsible for telling your brain that you feel full, GLP-1.
 Wegovy contains the active ingredient semaglutide and is an effective weight-loss tool.
 Wegovy is similar to Ozempic because it contains the same active ingredient, although in a higher dose, and is specifically available for weight loss.

 Victoza